nmasi322/adedamola-portfolio/README.md

-Built a portfolio site for a designer.
+Built a portfolio site for a designer with react and tailwind.
 Link is 👉🏾 https://adedamola.netlify.app/